ClementNerma/TSCore/README.md

 This project was originally inspired by the [Rust programming language](https://www.rust-lang.org/).
 If you are familiar this Rust, you will be able to use functional types (at least) very quickly.

+**WARNING: This library is NOT READY for production yet as it does not have any test and does not follow semantic versioning.
+A stable version will ship soon.**

 ## Concept of matchables

 A **matchable** is a value that can has a specific _state_ among a list of possible states.
 For instance, futures which allow to deal with promises are matchables that have at a T instant one state between `pending`, `fulfilled` or `failed`.
 A state can either be valueless (only a name) like `pending`, or carry a value, like `fulfilled` which carries the success value and `failed` which carries the error value.